 10. Promote your webinar offline.

-In addition to mail, be sure to add a redirect URL to your business cards and flyers too.
-This will allow you to promote your webinars where ever you go, including business and networking events.
+In addition to mail on promoting webinars, be sure to add a redirect URL to your business cards and flyers too.
+This will allow you to do a webinar promotion where ever you go, including business and networking events.